HUST-NingKang-Lab/DeepMicroCancer/README.md

   -y data/blood/y_train.csv \
   -o models/blood_model
 ```
+### About the seed
+We use the seed 0 to split the dataset and seed 13 to build the model to make sure that the results are reproducible.
+The seed can be changed by changing the `seed` variable in the `split_dataset.py` and `build_model.py` scripts.
 ## Transfer Model
 The `transfer.py` script is used to transfer the model from one dataset to another.
 The script takes the path to the source model, source features and labels files, target features and labels files in csv format as input and outputs a saved model.
 The source model should be built using the `build_model.py` script.

 ### Arguments
 ```
 -s, --source_model: The path to the source model